Anderson Quality Start, Humphreys Big Night Boosts Salt Lake to 8-3 Win

 Up Next

-Salt Lake and Albuquerque will face off for game five on Saturday night as Jack Kochanowicz will make his first appearance at The Ballpark at America First Square with first pitch slated for 7:05 p.m.
+Salt Lake and Albuquerque will face off for game five on Saturday night at The Ballpark at America First Square with first pitch slated for 7:05 p.m.
 MST with a postgame Drone Show to follow.

 Pacific Coast League Stories from July 25, 2025